 Alex and Renee, tell us about yourself.
 Something we may not already know.

-Alexa: Grew up in a Romanian family where I was encouraged to both watch documentaries on alien life and learn incantations for getting rid of bad luck, so none of them should have been so surprised I grew up wanting to become a writer, right?
+Alex: Grew up in a Romanian family where I was encouraged to both watch documentaries on alien life and learn incantations for getting rid of bad luck, so none of them should have been so surprised I grew up wanting to become a writer, right?

 I’ve watched The Lord of the Rings behind-the-scenes about ten times more than the actual films.
 Could happily watch The Matrix, listen to Queen, and read SIX OF CROWS for the end of my days, preferably while eating soup.

-Alexa: When I was 12 I used to watch the SCREAM trilogy every week.
+Renee: When I was 12 I used to watch the SCREAM trilogy every week.
 I was obsessed with those movies, and I started writing stories inspired by them.
 They were probably my first written stories.
 Now, I’m scared of my own shadow.